Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 To read the keyboard layouts and variants in KDE, kreadconfig6 has to be used.
 Unfortunately, no library provides bindings so reading and writing using Rust commands was necessary.
 In @kde-get-input-config the command with all its arguments can be seen.
-Writing to the kxkbrc file works exactly the same as writing with the only difference of adding the new keyboard layout string as an additional argument and using kwriteconfig6.
+Writing to the kxkbrc file works the same as writing with the only difference of adding the new keyboard layout string as an additional argument and using kwriteconfig6.

 #let code = "